gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-head.md

 - The contents of Gatsby Head get cleared upon unmounting the page, so make sure that each page defines what it needs in its `<head>`.
 - The `Head` function needs to return valid JSX.
 - Valid tags inside the `Head` function are: `link`, `meta`, `style`, `title`, `base`, and `noscript`.
-- If you want to add `<script />` tags to your pages, use the [Gatsby Script Component](/docs/reference/built-in-components/gatsby-script/).
+- For most `<script>` tag use cases you should use the [Gatsby Script Component](/docs/reference/built-in-components/gatsby-script/) in your pages or components.

 ## Properties